 Reports directly to the Nursing Director.

 Extensive contact with residents and families.

-Works regularly with nursing staff and staff from other patient care departments.
+Works regularly with nursing staff, physicians and staff from other patient care departments.

 Work is performed largely in a nursing home environment or in the patient's home.

 Occasionally works near moving mechanical parts and in outside weather conditions.

-Occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals.
+Occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals and risk of radiation.